Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

     </div>
   </div>

 I am a PhD student in applied statistics at Chiang Mai University.
-My research focuses on Causal inference and Statistical learning theory.
+My research focuses on causal inference and statistical learning theory.
 I am currently focusing on theoretical causal inference.
 I do not limit my scope to pure theory, but I am deeply interested in applying these causal frameworks across various scientific fields.

   <h2>Education</h2>